-how many people across England and Wales test positive for COVID-19 infection at a given point in time, regardless of whether they report to experiencing symptoms
+how many people across England, Wales, Northern Ireland and Scotland test positive for COVID-19 infection at a given point in time, regardless of whether they report experiencing symptoms

-the average number of new infections per week over the course of the study
+the average number of new positive test cases per week over the course of the study

-the number of people who test positive for antibodies, to indicate how many people are ever likely to have had the infection
+the number of people who test positive for antibodies

-The Office for National Statistics (ONS) is working with the University of Oxford, University of Manchester, Public Health England, Wellcome Trust, IQVIA and the UK Biocentre Milton Keynes to run the pilot study in England, which was launched in mid-April.
-We intend to expand the size of the sample over the next 12 months and look to cover people across all four UK nations.¹ This guide covers methods used in the pilot study only.
+The Office for National Statistics (ONS) is working with the University of Oxford, University of Manchester, Public Health England, Wellcome Trust, IQVIA and the Lighthouse laboratory at Glasgow to run the study, which was launched in mid-April 2020 as a pilot in England.
+We have expanded the size of the sample over August to October 2020 and from 31 October 2020 reported headline figures for all four UK nations.

-This methodology guide is intended to provide information on the methods used to collect the data, process it, and calculate the statistics produced from the COVID-19 Infection Survey (Pilot).
-We will continue to expand and develop methods as the study progresses, and we will publish an updated methodology guide in autumn 2020.
+This methodology guide is intended to provide information on the methods used to collect the data, process it, and calculate the statistics produced from the COVID-19 Infection Survey.
+We will continue to expand and develop methods as the study progresses, and we will publish an updated methodology guide when needed.

 It can be read alongside: